EerieGoesD/disk-reaper-macos/README.md

 ## Features

 ### Large Files
-Scan any folder (or your entire disk) for large files.
-Sort by size, filter by type, delete or reveal in Finder.
-Right-click any file for quick actions.
+Scan any folder (or your entire disk) for large files/folders and delete if required.

 ### Installed Apps
 Lists all apps in `/Applications` with their real on-disk size (including support files).
 Uninstall apps you no longer need.

 ### Processes
 Live view of all running processes with CPU, memory, and full command info.
-Right-click to kill a process or kill its entire tree.
+Kill any process or its entire tree.

 ### Services
 Browse and manage launchd agents and daemons.
 Start or stop background services without touching the terminal.